Stations de ski en Japon

 When is the best time to ski in Japan?

-The season runs from early December to early April.
+The season runs from early December to early April, and longer at the higher-altitude resorts in Nagano and Niigata.
 January and February are peak powder months, with the most consistent snowfall.
-March offers warmer temperatures, longer days, and quieter slopes, with snow still in good condition at higher altitudes.
+March brings warmer temperatures, longer days, and quieter slopes, with snow still in good condition higher up.

 How long should I go to Japan skiing for?

 Most skiers go for ten to fourteen days to make the long flights worthwhile, often splitting time between skiing and exploring Tokyo or another city.
-A week is workable if you fly direct and don't mind a more focused trip.
+A week is workable if you fly direct and don't mind a more focused trip — and the Niigata resorts make that easier given how close they are to Tokyo.
 WeSki packages let you set your own trip length, so you can shape it around your plans.

 Prêt à trouver le séjour qui vous convient parfaitement ?